w28ahmad/Dashboard/README.md

 # Todo:

+- Create a json file for the data so you don't have to keep calling find
-Twitter streamer to mongo.
+- Twitter streamer to mongo.
 Turn the data into insert many, instead of insert one.

 - for the sentiment analysis make sure the env variables are accessed from the right place

   - i.e app/sentiment_analysis/twitterConn.py

+- Unhardcode the num_tweets variable
 - make sure the lstm univariate model is picked from the right place
 - make the prediction n value dynamic